crowdcode-de/KissMDA/cartridges/kissmda-cartridges-simple-java/README.md

 KissMDA cartridge: kissmda-cartridges-simple-java
 =================================================
-This cartridge generates from Entity classes Java interfaces including their attributes, methods and relationships.
+This cartridge generates from Entity and Service classes Java interfaces including their attributes, methods and relationships.

 UML Profile